 Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.

-Unrecognised tax assets as of 31 December 2021 are 89 058 (2020: 90 569).
+Unrecognised tax assets as of 31 December 2022 are USD 85 771 thousand (2021: USD 89 058 thousand).